 Most recently, Randy split his time between two roles at The Nature Conservancy: Michigan Agriculture Program Director and North America Agriculture Strategy Manger.
 Notably, Randy worked with public and private partners and colleagues across TNC’s state programs to develop practical financial and legal tools to help farmers and landowners work together to increase the use of conservation practices on rented farmland.

-Prior to joining TNC, Randy worked at Ducks Unlimited for seven years, implementing environmental market opportunities for grassland and wetland conservation.
-Randy has a bachelor’s degree in economics from Michigan State University and a master’s in agricultural and resource economics from Oregon State University.
+He joined TNC in 2013 to manage agriculture strategies across the Great Lakes Basin, where he focused on developing financial and conservation solutions to improve water quality in agricultural systems.
+Prior to that, Randy worked at Ducks Unlimited for seven years, implementing environmental market opportunities for grassland and wetland conservation.
+Randy has a bachelor’s degree in economics from Michigan State University and a master’s degree in agricultural and resource economics from Oregon State University.

 Tallis, H., Polasky, S., Hellmann, J., Springer, N.P., Biske, R., DeGeus, D., Dell, R., Doane, M., Downes, L., Goldstein, J., Hodgman, T., Johnson, K.A., Luby, I., Pennington, D., Reuter, M., Segerson, K., Stark, I., Stark, J., Vollmer-Sanders, C., Weaver, S.K.
 Five financial incentives to revive the Gulf of Mexico dead zone and Mississippi basin soils.
 Journal of Environmental Management 233 (2019) 30-38.

 Dell, R. Real Time-Drainage Water Management in the Great Lakes: Final Report submitted to the Great Lakes Protection Fund.
 Nature Conservancy, 2015.